 But actually seeing that history is a different story.
 The fascinating photographs below — of people in their native dress passing through Ellis Island in the early 20th century — hint at just how incredible and unique America's history is as a nation of immigrants.
 These photos were taken by Augustus Sherman, an amateur photographer who worked as the chief registry clerk on Ellis Island from 1892 until 1925.
+Sherman snapped these photographs of people passing through customs in their native dress.
 LOU REED: Sunday Morning.
 Saturday afternoon, sunny bright and breezy, as I walked along railroad tracks and the Allegheny river that runs a few hundred yards from my house, accompanied by Rachel, my faithful if impatient fifteen-year-old Gordon Setter, two flocks of Canadian geese appeared.

 Today the organization is still active in illegal gambling operating with the Lucchese crime family.
 Spyredon "Spiros" Velentzas The group originated from the Kourakos clan, a Maniot-Greek family led by Peter "Pete The Greek" Kourakos.
 NYC Neighborhood Guide.
 8 Maps That Show Each City By Stereotype.

 Coney Island.
 Taking Down Picasso by Martin Filler.
 Though we are only five weeks into 2014, this is already not a good year for some of New York City’s most beloved artistic grace notes.